 If you have been contacted by someone perpetrating this scam, we believe you might be able to report the account from which they contacted you.
 You can report a Gmail email address here.
 You can report a Facebook account by following these instructions.
 You may also be able to file a fraud report here.

-Added September 2018: We recently became aware of a scam involving checks mailed to individuals claiming to be coming from GiveWell.
+Added September 2018; updated November 2022: We are aware of a scam involving checks mailed to individuals claiming to be coming from GiveWell.
 We do not mail checks to individuals.
 This is an attempt at fraud and not affiliated with GiveWell.
 Neither the contact nor the check are legitimate.